pattonsgirl/Spring2020-CEG2350/Lab06/README.md

 If you've lost or forgotten your key, you'll need to provision a new stack in AWS Educate and create a new key.
 See [Remaking your AWS Educate environment](../../..) for instructions.

-## Part 1 - More Git Practice (1 pt)
+## Intro to Scripts & Regular Expressions
 1. Go to your AWS Educate environment.
 2. In your CEG2350 git repository, create a new folder called `Lab06`.
-3. Add the folder for tracking, and commit and push the folder to your GitHub repository.

-## Part 2 - Intro to Scripts & Regular Expressions (9 pts)
-1. Create a file in `Lab06` called `sortme.txt`.
+3. Create a file in `Lab06` called `sortme.txt`.
 It should have the contents below:
 ```
 9.1
 43.7